femipraize/simple_shell/README.md

-This is the documentation file for the simple_shell task by ALX
+This is the documentation file for the simple_shell task by ALX Authored by Femi and Riches